itzCozi/tinybones/src/content/blog/show-hn-tinybones/index.md

 ## Performance

 Astro renders static HTML by default, so content pages ship minimal JS.
 Interactive bits like search and theme/dyslexia toggles hydrate only where needed.

-## Configuring comments

-If you use Giscus, flip `enabled: true` in `src/siteConfig.ts` and drop in your repo details.
-You can disable comments per‑post via frontmatter: `comments: false`.

-## Roadmap

-- Draft/preview mode
-- Image CDN helpers and captions
-- More MDX shortcodes

-## License

-MIT.
-Free to use for personal and commercial projects.

-If you try it, I’d love feedback—especially around accessibility and the writing flow.
-Thanks for reading!